dde-labs/self-lake/README.md

 This project was created for research and develop with lake storage engines like DeltaLake, IceBerg, etc.

+**This project will focus on**:

+- Open table file format such as Deltalake, Iceberg, and Hudi (I think I can add Hive on this project.)
+- Storage of these open table format such as MinIO, and HDFS.

 ## :round_pushpin: Prerequisite

 IceBerg Config;